Bilmem2/ACMG_Assistant/README.markdown

 - Internet connection (required for Ensembl and ClinVar API calls; optional for test mode).

 ### Installation (Windows Executable)
-1. Download the EXE file containing `acmg_assessor.exe` [here](https://drive.google.com/file/d/13V3_4VOpsijEbzTjVLOMfDGaBl0xdRjf/view?usp=sharing).
+1. Download the file `acmg_assistant.zip` and extract it.
-2. Double-click `acmg_assessor.exe` to launch the command-line interface.
+2. Double-click `acmg_assistant.exe` to launch the command-line interface.

 ### Installation (Python Script)
 1. Download the `acmg_assistant.py` file from the repository: [GitHub Repo](https://github.com/Bilmem2/acmg_assistant).